urban-tep/documentation/source/community-guide/sharing.rst

 5. Other users will now be able to access this job just by clicking on the link you will have share with them, see the result and even reprocess it (see :doc:`Reprocess existing job <processing>`).

+.. req:: TS-ICD-050
+	:show:

+	This section describes how a user can share a job.

 Share a Processing Service
 --------------------------